Gardens of Versailles: Salle des Festins – Salle du Conseil – Bosquet de l'Obélisque

 In 1671, André Le Nôtre conceived a bosquet – originally christened Salle des Festins and later called Salle du Conseil – that featured a quatrefoil island surrounded by a channel that contained fifty water jets.
-Each lobe of the island contained simple fountain; access to the island was obtained by two swing bridges.
+Each lobe of the island contained a simple fountain; access to the island was obtained by two swing bridges.
 Beyond the channel and placed at the cardinal points within the bosquet were four additional fountains.
 Under the direction of Jules Hardouin-Mansart, the bosquet was completely remodeled in 1706.
 The central island was replaced by a large basin raised on five steps, which was surrounded by a canal.
 The central fountain contained 230 jets that, when in play, formed an obelisk – hence the new name Bosquet de l'Obélisque (Marie 1968, 1972, 1976, 1984; Thompson 2006; Verlet 1985).

 Bosquet du Théâtre d'Eau – Bosquet du Rond-Vert

 The central feature of this bosquet, which was designed by Le Nôtre between 1671 and 1674, was an auditorium/theater sided by three tiers of turf seating that faced a stage decorated with four fountains alternating with three radiating cascades.
 Between 1680 and Louis XIV's death in 1715, there was near-constant rearranging of the statues that decorated the bosquet.
 In 1709, the bosquet was rearranged with the addition of the Fontaine de l'Île aux Enfants.
 As part of the replantation of the gardens ordered by Louis XVI during the winter of 1774–1775, the Bosquet du Théâtre d'Eau was destroyed and replaced with the unadorned Bosquet du Rond-Vert (Marie 1968, 1972, 1976, 1984; Thompson 2006; Verlet 1985).
-Bosquet du Théâtre d'Eau is being recreated in 2014, with South Korean businessman and photographer Yoo Byung-eun being the sole patron, donating €1.4 million (~US$1.9 million) to the project.
+Bosquet du Théâtre d'Eau was recreated in 2014, with South Korean businessman and photographer Yoo Byung-eun being the sole patron, donating €1.4 million (~US$1.9 million) to the project.